RitchieLab/GWAS-QC/README.md

 * Fix any hardcoded paths
 * Add file with simulated phenotypes
 * Repeat to clarify specific Plink versions
+* Make a note of ideal imputed graph vs the tutorial imputed R-sq graph
-* Upload all the steps for .genome file at the end of the tutorial
+* ✅ Upload all the steps for .genome file at the end of the tutorial

 # Basic Overview